KasparEtter/ef1p/pages/email/email.md

 #### Different appearances

-Another issue with email is that the same message can appear differently for different recipients.
+Another issue with email is that the same message can appear differently to different recipients.
 This is a problem whenever you refer to the content of an earlier message, no matter whether you [quote the message](#quoting-html-messages) or reference it in the [`In-Reply-To` header field](#message-identification).